kuruczgy/x1e-nixos-config/README.md

 After booting into NixOS, you can log in with the user `user` using the password `nixos`.
 You can change the default password using `passwd`.

+To connect to Wi-Fi, use `nmtui`.
+(Do **not** try manually starting the `wpa_supplicant` service, that's only for the installer.)

+No login manager is installed, by default only a command line interface is available.
+(You can run `exec sway` manually if you want to quickly get a graphical interface.)

 ## Making your own NixOS configuration

 ### Creating a new flake-based configuration